Click here to go directly to Budapest related information below

 Or you could use this website to find out which regular dentist is on duty.

-Many students benefit from just one or a few sessions of counseling.
-The number of sessions will be determined by the counselors based on your needs.
-If you need longer term counseling or psychotherapy, the counselors can help you connect with other mental care providers.
+Many students benefit from just one or a few sessions of counselling.
+The number of sessions will be determined by the counsellors based on your needs.
+If you need long-term counselling or psychotherapy, the counsellors can help you connect with other mental care providers.
 The sessions run 45 minutes.

-Please inquire in e-mail only at BiroL@ceu.edu (Laszlo Biro, psychologist) as we have no walk-in sessions.
+There are 3 student counsellors available.
+Please inquire in e-mail only as we have no walk-in sessions.

 The emergency services are the police, ambulance service and fire service.
 Telephone number for the Hungarian public emergency services is 112.
 This numbers may be dialed from any pay-phone, without a coin or card.